Steven Guttman: Early career

-As of July 2022, Guttman and the UOVO team launched UOVO Art Finance, a way for clients to leverage their art collections while works are safely stored in UOVO’s state-of-the-art facilities.
-Through this program, UOVO offers loans against art from $1 million to $25 million.
-Using artworks entrusted to its care as collateral, UOVO prioritizes ease of process while ensuring that works are protected with the utmost security for the duration of the loan agreement.

 Beyond his involvement in the art world through UOVO, since late 2011, Guttman has served on the board of the Miami Art Museum, now known as Pérez Art Museum Miami.
 The museum, which is partly supported by public funds, began construction on a new facility paid in part by a large cash donation from Jorge M. Pérez.
 In recognition of this contribution, the museum was to be renamed Jorge M. Pérez Art Museum of Miami-Dade County.
 Guttman and three other board members resigned in protest of the name change.

 Guttman also serves on the board of the American Friends of the Centre Pompidou Foundation.
 He first joined the organization in 2007.
 In July 2012, he was appointed the chairman of the organization after the resignation of Robert Rubin, the previous chairman.
 In May 2016, Gérard Araud, the French ambassador to the United States, presented to Guttman the honor of Chevalier de la Légion d’Honneur, the civilian Legion of Honour award.
 In the private award ceremony at the French ambassador's residence in Washington, D.C., Araud stated that they "continue to benefit from Mr. Guttman’s relentless commitment to strengthening the bridge of ideas and talent between the U.S. and France.
 I applaud his efforts and congratulate him on an honor well deserved."